suryarajendhran/scholared-landing/content/pages/pricing.md

     title: Pricing Plans
     subtitle: >-
-      We qualify organisations that have at least 500 active users/week for a subscription.
+      We qualify organisations that have at least 500 active users/week for a subscription higher than Ideation.
 To learn more, click here.
     pricing_plans:
       - title: Ideation
         subtitle: For ideas and alpha products